DIY Folding Privacy Screen: A Timeless Accessory with a Twist!

 (Disclaimer: I am not an experienced carpenter per-se; all this info comes from what I know about canvases – their strength and adaptability overall)

 - At least four metal door hinges (six for a four panel screen)

 - Equal amounts of panel frames – two longer and two shorter for each panel

 - Fabric to be used for the frames – it should have at least 2″ of overhang to wrap around and secure to the frames

 The length and width of the panels is entirely up to you; just make sure that each panel will have the exact same dimensions!

-Creating the panels from scratch will be a lot like stretching a canvas – it will require special tools; a staple gun will be a big assist here in tacking down the edges of each side securely.
-To make the wood framework ideally you need pieces of wood that are about 1″ thick and 2″ wide.
+Attaching the fabric to the wood frames is a lot like stretching a canvas – you will need special tools; a staple gun will be a big assist here in tacking down the edges of each side securely.

 I worked on the floor; you’ll need a flat surface, or use a couple of workhorses, to make sure your panels are going to be even with each other.
 You will be attaching door hinges from panel to panel.
 The hinges also need to be on the inside/back of the frames.

-Most door hinge parts will include small screws.
-I got the holes started with a small drill bit and then inserted the screws.
+Most door hinge parts include small screws.
+I got the holes started with a small drill bit first.

-3. Repeat this process with another set of door hinges further down on the panels – One set of hinges should be near the top (about 5 or 6 inches give or take) and the next set can have 5-6″ from the bottom; the hinges do not need to be close together.
+Repeat this process with another set of door hinges further down on each panel.
+One set of hinges should be near the top (about 5 or 6″ give or take) and the next set can have 5-6″ from the bottom; the hinges do not need to be close together.